-Located in the beautiful southeast corner of Litchfield County, in the town of Plymouth – accessible to Waterbury, Bristol, and even Hartford – we are a growing congregation of approximately 350 members (about 150 in worship on Sundays).
+Located in the beautiful southeast corner of Litchfield County, in the town of Plymouth – accessible to Waterbury, Bristol, and even Hartford – we are a loving, giving & caring congregation of approximately 300 members (about 100 in worship on Sundays).
 We are proud to be made up of all ages – from newborn babies to people in their upper 90s – and proud to be a warm place that tries our best to serve and love all people in God’s name.

 Our church has a long history dating to 1838.
 Our church helped in the start of the town’s Food Pantry, as well as helped to start Terry Nursery School and Eli Terry Retirement Community.
 In 1967, our church building was destroyed by fire.
 Rebuilt in 1969, our church has remained a centerpiece in the community.
 We try our best to partner with our community in as many ways as possible and to help and serve as many as we can, shining God’s light and sharing God’s love in the world.

 We are a member of the United Church of Christ (UCC).
 No matter who you are or where you are on life’s journey, you’re welcome here!
-The UCC’s National Offices are in Cleveland, OH, and we are partnered with other churches in our state through the Connecticut Conference of the UCC, which includes ownership of Silver Lake Conference Center in Sharon, CT.
+The UCC’s National Offices are in Cleveland, OH, and we are partnered with other churches in our state through the Southern New England Conference, which includes ownership of Silver Lake Conference Center in Sharon, CT.